 - Rinse.
 Then rinse again.
 Making sure to remove any residual cleaning solution.

 - Let the tent dry completely prior to retreating.

 You must retreat the canvas after a cleaning to maintain water, mold, and UV resistance.
 Most solutions are marketed as a waterproofing treatment, however, they provide protection against sun and dirt as well, which can degrade fabric and limit the natural waterproofing ability of a quality canvas weave.
 You can use a variety of different treatments depending on your personal preference.

 - Make sure the canvas is dry and clean.

-- Apply the retreatment product liberally using a spray bottle or a pump action plant sprayer.
-Follow the recommended application instructions from the manufacturer of the product you are using
+- Apply the retreatment product liberally using a spray, plant sprayer, or paint roller.
+Follow the recommended application instructions from the manufacturer of the product you are using.

 - Let dry completely prior to storage.
 Repeat if necessary.

 Pre-Shrinking a New Canvas Tent

 Canvas tents are like a pair of denim jeans; they shrink a little when you wash them.
 Shrinkage is beneficial for new tents.
 When the cotton fibers shrink, the weave tightens which increases its water resistance capabilities.
 A brand new canvas tent when taken into the rain for the first time may "mist" in a driving rain; this is normal.
 When you first receive your tent - set it up in the backyard and hose it down, (or leave it up until it gets rained on) to pre-shrink your tent before your first adventure!

 Maintaining your canvas tent by cleaning, waterproofing, and storing it properly will keep your gear in use for years.
 For more in depth information on how to deep clean a moldy canvas tent check out our blog.